Objective

 Hardware Development:

-Diagrams and a CAD model led to two PRISM prototypes: one stayed in Austin, TX, and the other was shipped to the Naval Postgraduate School in Monterey, CA.
+Two prototypes were produced—one for ongoing development in Austin, TX, and another shipped to the Naval Postgraduate School in Monterey, CA.

 Software Development: